FDM vs. SLA: Compare Filament and Resin 3D Printers

 The first affordable large format resin printer, the Form 3L delivers large parts fast, using two staggered light processing units (LPUs) that work simultaneously along an optimized print path.
 Delivering a build volume five times larger than current SLA printers, the Form 3L removes size restrictions that sometimes hinder workflows on smaller desktop devices, while maintaining a competitive price point.

 Each 3D printing technology has its own strengths, weaknesses, and requirements, and is suitable for different applications and businesses.
-The following table summarizes some key characteristics and considerations.
+The following table summarizes some key characteristics and considerations when comparing resin vs. filament 3D printers.

 |Fused Deposition Modeling (FDM)||Stereolithography (SLA)|